Choosing the Right Solar Panels for Your Property

 Polycrystalline Panels: Made from multiple silicon crystals, these panels offer good efficiency (15-20%) at a lower cost point.
 They're suitable for larger ground-mounted installations where space isn't a constraint.

-Thin-Film Panels: While less efficient, these panels perform better in high temperatures and low-light conditions, making them suitable for specific Ohio applications.
+Thin-Film Panels: While less efficient, these panels perform better in high temperatures and low-light conditions, making them suitable for specific applications.

-Key Specifications for Ohio Climate
+Key Specifications for Your Climate

 Wind Rating: Panels should be rated for winds up to 165 mph to handle Ohio's severe weather events.